Calculatorbudy One Rep Max Calculator Logo

 1RM = Weight × (36 / (37 - Reps))

 Matt Brzycki created this formula in the early 1990s.
-It is mathematically distinct because it avoids the linear scaling of Epley.
+It avoids the linear scaling of Epley.
 It is generally considered more "conservative" and is often the preferred choice for powerlifters calculating a max based on a heavy set of 3 or 5 reps.
 If you are lifting heavy weights for low reps, select Brzycki in the calculator.

 3. The Lombardi Formula